 These include repairs, warranty plans and sales of used cars as well as the newly added insurance as of 2022.

-The “Services and Other” business segment derives sales from several activities below:
+Tesla’s “Services and Other” business unit derives sales from several activities which are shown below:

 - 1. Repair and maintenance services

 - 3. Sales of merchandises

 - 5. Sales of electric vehicle components to other manufacturers

 The following explanations detail the revenue recognition and how sales are recorded in the income statement for some of the activities shown above.

 Revenue recognition for repair and maintenance services is done as soon as the services are provided to customers.

 Extended service plans

 Revenues for extended service plans are recognized over the performance period of the service contracts as the obligation represents a stand-ready obligation to the customers.